This is the second post in the series “The untold story of Pakistan from 1858 to 2026“.

 The second evil from which the Muslims of India are suffering is that the community is fast losing what is called the herd-instinct.
 This makes it possible for individuals and groups to start independent careers without contributing to the general thought and activity of the community.Iqbal, the Allahabad Address (1930)

-The recommended action of participating in the current of our national history had already been explained by him in the paper “The Muslim Community – A Sociological Study” (1911), in the following words:
+How to participate in the life of the communal self was explained by him in the paper “The Muslim Community – A Sociological Study” (1911), in the following words:

 In order to participate in the life of the communal self, the individual mind must undergo a complete transformation, and this transformation is secured, externally by the institutions of Islam [law and government], and internally by that uniform culture which the intellectual energy of our forefathers has produced.‘The Muslim Community – A Sociological Study’ (1911)

-We can safely presume that (a) by internal transformation, Iqbal means a change in our habits of thought; and (b) by external transformation, he means a change in our action and behaviour.
+By internal transformation, he obviously meant a change in our habits of thought, and by external transformation he meant a change in our habits of action.
 This is what we will turn to, respectively, in the next two posts: (a) changing our habits of thought with the help of the uniform culture; and (b) changing our action and behaviour through the fundamental principle of the institutions mentioned here.